Robert-P1215/ai110-module2show-pawpal-starter/reflection.md

 The scheduler considers two main things: **priority** (high, medium, low) and **time** (due date + time of day).
 I gave the user control over which one drives the sort because both are useful in different situations — priority sort helps you figure out what matters most, time sort helps you plan your actual day hour by hour.

-I focused on these two because they're what a pet owner would actually think about.
-"What's most urgent?" and "What do I need to do first today?" covers most real scheduling decisions.
-I left out things like task duration or location because adding those would require a lot more data fields and make the whole app more complicated without adding much value at this stage.
+I focused on these two because they're what a pet owner would actually think about. " **b.

-**b.
 Tradeoffs**

 **Exact-time conflict detection instead of duration-aware overlap**

 `get_conflicts()` only flags tasks as conflicting when they share the exact same `(due_date, time)` slot.
 So if Morning Walk is at 7:00 AM and Morning Feed is at 7:20 AM, there's no warning even though they might overlap in real life.

-I made this tradeoff for two reasons.
-First, detecting real overlap requires a duration field that doesn't exist on Task.
+I made this tradeoff since detecting real overlap requires a duration field that doesn't exist on Task.
 Adding it would mean updating every constructor call, the UI form, the sort logic, and the recurrence logic — a lot of changes for one feature.
-Second, pet care tasks are mostly point-in-time reminders anyway.
-The most useful warning is "you have two things at the exact same time," which clearly signals a mistake.
-Two tasks 20 minutes apart is usually fine.

 If I added duration later, I could update `get_conflicts()` to check `task_a.time + timedelta(minutes=task_a.duration) > task_b.time` without having to change anything else.